benc/simplecov-teamcity-summary/README.md

 # SimpleCov::TeamcitySummary

-By default, Teamcity [does not pick up coverage information for Simplecov reports](http://confluence.jetbrains.com/display/TCD8/Code+Coverage).
+By default, Teamcity [does not pick up coverage information for SimpleCov reports](https://confluence.jetbrains.com/display/TCD9/Code+Coveragee).
 This gem provides you with a quick and easy way to add these statistics to your Teamcity instance.

 Per build: